CoherentStructures/OceanTools.jl/docs/src/interpolation.md

 with `p.boundaryY=semiperiodic` corresponds to the case where values are present for a small part of the globe.
 Evaluating at an x coordinate of 0 (or any other multiple of 360) works (provided that the values of `y` and `t` are inbounds.
 However, evaluating at an x-coordinate of 180 would raise an error.

+# Constructing an ItpMetadata object by hand

+The easiest way to do this is to call the constructor `ItpMetadata(xspan,yspan,tspan, data, boundaryX,boundarY,boundaryT)`.
+Here `xspan`, `yspan` and `tspan` are ranges that correspond to the values of the coordinates at the datapoints.
+For example, if you have a $2\pi$ periodic grid with $10$ points in each direction, these should all be `range(0,stop=2\pi,length=11)[1:end-1]`.

+The argument `data` is either (a) a 1-tuple containing a 3d array like object of the values at grid points or (b) a 2-tuple containing two 3d array like objects of values at grid points.
+Orderin should be in the form `array_like_object[x_index,y_index,t_index]` and with column-major layout.
+The case (a) is if you want to interpolate scalars, (b) is if you want to interpolate vectors (i.e. time-dependent spatial velocity fields)

 # Interpolation on regular grids in 4D